 Symptoms of hepatitis B usually occur within three months of exposure.
 The following are common symptoms:3

-The hepatitis B virus is found in an infected person's blood or bodily fluids.
-It's most commonly transmitted through the following ways:
+Answer: The hepatitis B virus is found in an infected person's blood or bodily fluids.
+Transmission of hepatitis B is most commonly found in the following ways:

 Therefore, pregnant women must know their hepatitis B status.
 All pregnant women should be screened for HBV during their pregnancy.
 Learn more about antenatal screening during pregnancy.